mcggEz/mcggez/README.md

 💻 I am a goal-driven Software Developer with a background in web, mobile, and desktop application development.
 I have collaborated on various software projects, working closely with teams to build efficient and user-centered solutions that address real-world needs and deliver meaningful impact through technology.

-- I'm a Bachelor of Science in Computer Engineering student at Pamantasan ng Lungsod ng Maynila (PLM).

 ---